Skip to Main Content

 This guide is intended for students enrolled in an online nursing program at PNW.

-Accessing Full Text
+Finding Full Text Articles

 • Click on the title of an article.
 Some titles will link you directly to the full text.

-Check for Full Text Availability
+2. Use the Check for Full Text Availability feature:

 Full Text via Primo